fhemberger/manifest-validator/README.md

 *Note:* This is my first Node.js project and I would be glad, if you leave some feedback or suggestions.
 At the moment I'm not entirely happy with the code, but I'll learn and I'll improve.
 Promise.

+If you're looking for an easy way to create a manifest file for an existing project, try James Pearce's [confess.js](https://github.com/jamesgpearce/confess), a PhantomJS based tool to enumerate a web app's resources.

 ## Requirements